Policies & Procedures

 Speaking to the Media

 Questions from the media should always be directed to the College President or their designee.

 Graphic Identity Standards, Seals, and Logos

-Contact the Office of Communications for permissible usage of the SVC logo.
+Contact the Office for College Advancement for permissible usage of the SVC logo.
 The SVC College logo should be the first thing that outside constituencies notice when opening any type of mailing or on every page of our website.
 All official College web pages should contain the logo.
-Documents printed with the official College logo should be reviewed by the Office of Communications.
+Documents printed with the official College logo should be reviewed by the Office for College Advancement.

 SVC styles for common College word usage.